NVIDIA/NVFlare/docs/programming_guide/provisioning_system.rst

 Case 2: enhancing an existing builder
 -------------------------------------
-The developer would like to push the generated zip file, done by nvflare.lighter.impl.workspace.DistributionBuilder, to a web server via a POST method.
-This can be done easily by replacing the DistributionBuilder with a new builder as follows (after pip install requests)::
+The developer would like to push zip files of each generated folder, to a web server via a POST method.
+This can be done easily by implementing a new builder as follows (after pip install requests)::

     class WebPostDistributionBuilder(Builder):